 Writing with Style about Global Literature (can substitute for Writing Mechanics and Global Literature - required) - Students who test out of Writing Mechanics cultivate their prose style in this workshop-style course where they read and respond to each other's writing, in addition to receiving feedback from their teacher.
 Reading short stories and the play "Master Harold" . . . and the boys will provide contemporary cultural topics for students to write about.
-These students will also learn how to conduct individual research.
+These students conduct biographical research on individual authors.

 Literary Masterpieces: Jane Eyre - Students will study Charlotte Brontë’s novel Jane Eyre.
 Close reading of the text, vocabulary building, and learning about the social history of Britain will enhance students’ understanding of this work.
 Students will demonstrate their understanding primarily through analytical essays.
 Prerequisite: Writing Mechanics and Global Literature.

 Literary Masterpieces: Satire in Chaucer and Austen - Students will study the social satire of Chaucer’s Canterbury Tales and Austen’s Pride and Prejudice.
 Close reading of the texts, vocabulary building, and learning about the social history of Britain will enhance students’ understanding of these two works.
 Students will demonstrate their understanding primarily through analytical essays.
 Prerequisite: Writing Mechanics and Global Literature.

-Poetry II - This course will expand students’ appreciation of poetic forms and of the history of poetry in English from the medieval Sir Gawain and the Green Knight, to the famous Renaissance and Romantic periods, and finally to the present.
+Literary Masterpieces: Poetry - This course will expand students’ appreciation of poetic forms and of the history of poetry in English from the medieval Sir Gawain and the Green Knight, to the famous Renaissance and Romantic periods, and finally to the present.
 Students will learn strategies for discovering meaning in poems through close attention to literary devices and through an awareness of common themes in various time periods or in a particular poet’s oeuvre.
 Students will demonstrate their understanding through expressive recitation and analytical essays.
 Prerequisite: Writing Mechanics and Global Literature.

 3-block course; Open to grade 11, seniors may take 1 block as an English IV choice